Colorectal cancer has become one of the leading causes of cancer-related deaths worldwide.

 Bowman-Birk Inhibitors are known to be very stable; they can travel through the digestive system to the large intestine without major degradation and remain intact against the metabolic activities of the intestinal microbiota.

 As such, there has been a strong interest in investigating the anti-carcinogenic properties of Bowman-Birk Inhibitors on tumours within the colon.

 In the 1990s, Bowman-Birk Inhibitors acquired the status of an ‘investigational new drug’ by the US Food and Drug Administration (FDA).

 Studies focusing on Bowman-Birk Inhibitors derived from soybean have found that they are capable of suppressing cancer and inflammatory disorders in a variety of animal systems (mice, hamsters and rats).

-Our scientists worked in collaboration with the Institute of Food Research to investigate the anti-carcinogenic properties of Bowman-Birk Inhibitors in pea seeds.
+Our scientists worked in collaboration with the Institute of Food Research (now Quadram Institute) to investigate the anti-carcinogenic properties of Bowman-Birk Inhibitors in pea seeds.

 In 2005, an investigation looking at the ability of Bowman-Birk Inhibitors to influence the growth of human colon cancer cells in the laboratory revealed that the pea seed Bowman-Birk Inhibitors could be at least as significant as those derived from soybean in the fight against cancer.

 In 2012, Professor Claire Domoney worked in collaboration with scientists in Spain to compare the effect of a naturally-occurring Bowman-Birk Inhibitors from peas and an inactive mutant form of Bowman-Birk Inhibitors on the growth of colon cancer cells.